Commander Safeguard: Episodes and seasons

 To date, 12 episodes (excluding two independence day special episodes) varying in length from 15 to 20 minutes have been aired on many Pakistani TV channels.
 Episode 7, Commander Safeguard's Mission: Double Trouble was the longest episode ever which was 24 mins long, and divided into 2 parts.
 This episode marked Germander's debut appearance.

 It is one of the most popular local TV shows for children in Pakistan.
 Episode 12, known as Commander Safeguard's Mission: Back To School, has the same name as 2010 10th Episode.
 Episode 12 is the shortest among all the episodes with only 13 minutes.

 In July 2016, a short movie called 'Commander Safeguard's Mission: Clean Sweep: Jungle Main Mungle', was broadcast.
-It was the first short movie to be produced by Second Sense instead of Post Amazers.
+It was the first short movie to be produced by Second Sense Post Production instead of Post Amazers.
 It ran for 15 minutes and featured Dirtoo trying to sicken children by adding germs to the food of children who did not wash their hands with soap.
 However Commander Safeguard defeated him.

 Cast

 Adaptations

-In 2005, it was adopted in the Philippines as Captain Hugas and broadcasts in English-Filipino bilingualism.
+In 2005, it was adapted in the Philippines as Captain Hugas and broadcasts in English-Filipino bilingualism.

-In 2007, it was adopted in Mexico as Capitan Escudo.
+In 2007, it was adapted in Mexico as Capitan Escudo.

-On April 18, 2012, it was adopted in Africa (mostly Kenya) as the Africa's Local Super Hero - Commander Safeguard.
+On April 18, 2012, it was adapted in Africa, notably Kenya as Africa's Local Super Hero - Commander Safeguard.